kevinhwang91/nvim-ufo/README.md

     close_fold_kinds_for_ft = {
         description = [[After the buffer is displayed (opened for the first time), close the folds whose range with `kind` field is included in this option.
-For now, 'lsp' provider's standardized kinds are 'comment', 'imports' and 'region'.
+For now, 'lsp' provider's standardized kinds are 'comment', 'imports' and 'region', and the 'treesitter' provider exposes the underlying node types.
                     This option is a table with filetype as key and fold kinds as value.
 Use a default value if value of filetype is absent.
                     Run `UfoInspect` for details if your provider has extended the kinds.]],